SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/configure-import-settings.md

 ## What to consider before you import your contact or product information

 * You can define what the system should do if you import contacts that already exist in SuperOffice CRM.
-The system can overwrite or skip updating – it’s your choice.
+The system can overwrite or skip updating – it is your choice.

-* You can choose to have the system create new categories automatically, if you use a category that doesn’t exist in SuperOffice CRM in your import file.
+* You can choose to have the system create new categories automatically, if you use a category that does not exist in SuperOffice CRM in your import file.

 ## Typical scenarios